lzukw/WirelessDisplay/WirelessDisplayClient/README.md

 This program is a GUI-program with the following relevant elements:

 - A connection-Panel with:
-  * A TextBox where the user can enter the IP-Address of the remote computer
+  * A TextBox where the user can enter the IP-Address of the remote computer.
-  * A NumericUpDown for the port-Number, the remote ScriptingRestApiServer listens on
+  * A NumericUpDown for the port-Number, the remote ScriptingRestApiServer listens on.
   * A Connect-Button and Disconnect-Button to start/stop a connection to the remote ScriptingApiServer.
 - A screen-resolutions-panel:
-  * With four TextBoxes to show the initial and the current screen-resolution of the local and the remote computer
+  * With four TextBoxes to show the initial and the current screen-resolution of the local and the remote computer.
-  * Two ComboBoxes to select the screen-resolutions of the local and the remote computer when the streaming is started.
+  * Two ComboBoxes to select the screen-resolutions of the local and the remote computer when the streaming is started or stopped.
 - A streaming-Panel with:
-  * A ComboBox to choose the streaming-method (VNC, FFmpeg for now, but others can be added just by modifying the scripts and [config.json]).
+  * A ComboBox to choose the streaming-type (VNC, FFmpeg for now, but others can be added just by modifying the scripts and [config.json]).
-  * A NumbericUpDown for choosing the port-number for the streaming (the streaming-sink on the remote computer will listen on this port)
+  * A NumbericUpDown for choosing the port-number for streaming (the streaming-sink on the remote computer will listen on this port)
   * Start- and stop-Buttons to start and stop the streaming.
-- A Status-Panel with
+- A Status-Panel with:
-  * A Listbox showing status-logs
+  * A Listbox showing Log-lines

 ## Configuration

-The configuration-parameters for each operating system (of the projecting-computer) as well as platform-independent parameters can be changed in [config.json].
-There is no need to recompile after changing [config.json].
+The configuration-parameters for each operating system (of the presentation-computer) as well as platform-independent parameters can be changed in [config.json].
+There is no need to recompile after changing [config.json], only be sure to edit the correct [config.json]-file.
 The configurable parameters are:

 - Names of local and remote scripts (without the platform-dependent file-extension).